 Robert Alter: The Book of Psalms (2007, New York, W.W.
 Norton).
 Robert Alter is a creative writer on the Bible, and here he gives a fresh translation of the Psalms, paying particular attention to their poetry, together with brief comments.

 Walter Brueggemann: The Message of the Psalms (1984, Minneapolis, Augsburg Fortress).
 A theological commentary by this most inspirational of bible teachers.

 Stephen Dawes: The Psalms (2009, London, SCM Press).
 Highly readable introduction to the Psalter.

 Gordon J. Wenham: Psalms As Torah (2012, Grand Rapids, Baker Academic).
 Interesting discussion of the role the Psalms, in history and now, in the formation and development of ethics.

 Walter Brueggemann: The Land (2nd edition: 2002, Minneapolis, Augsburg Fortress) A classic in which Brueggemann explores the importance of land in biblical faith, including themes of gift, memory and faith

 Robert Macfarlane: The Wild Places (2007, London, Granta Books) A beautifully written account of the author’s search for wilderness in Britain

-Richard Bauckham: Bible and Ecology (2010, London, Darton Longman and Todd) A thoroughly biblical treatment of ecology, including a detailed study on Psalm 148.
+Richard Bauckham: Bible and Ecology (2010, London, Darton Longman and Todd) A thoroughly biblical treatment of ecology, including detailed studies on Psalms 104 and 148.